Table of contents

 MAIN CATEGORY -> SUBCategory -> PRODUCT

-With this structure, of course, it is easy to build simple and friendly url’s to reflect it, such as domain.com/category/subcategory/product.
+Of course, with this structure, it is easy to build simple and friendly URLs that reflect it, such as domain.com/category/subcategory/product.

 The situation starts to get a bit more complicated when we have many products that can be divided into more subcategories: